 To conclude, database monitoring tools are an essential part of your IT toolkit as they stay on top of the health and performance of your databases at all times.
 Also, their constant monitoring ensures that even the smallest of anomalies are detected, so they can be fixed before it impacts the larger organization or the end-users.
 Some of them even come with advanced tools for online security.

-The tools we have described in this article are some of the most comprehensive ones available in the market today.
-We hope such a detailed feature description comes in handy to zero in on the tool that best fits your needs.
+The tools we have described in this article are some of the most comprehensive database monitoring tools available on the market today.
+We hope you can zero in on the tool that best fits your needs.